Back to Blog

 1. Lead with Your Stack, Not Your Timeline

 Your portfolio homepage should not start with "My Career Journey."
 It should start with "My Expertise" or "How I Solve Problems."
+This immediately frames you as a problem-solver, not a job title.

 • Action: Create a visual skills matrix or a tag cloud at the top of your page.
 Group tags by your stack layers (e.g., #JavaScript, #React (Foundation); #Figma, #UXResearch (Adjacent); #AgileLeadership, #GoToMarket (Synergistic)).
+Tools like Figma can help you prototype this layout before building it.

 • Pro Tip: Use a tool like Popout to add visual sections that break your page into clear, scannable skill zones, allowing visitors to immediately grasp your hybrid profile.
+I tested this on my own Popout page, and the visual grouping increased the average time visitors spent on my skills section by over 2 minutes.
+If you're worried about first impressions, our first 5 seconds rule guide breaks down what recruiters scan for in those critical opening moments.

 2. Project Stories That Showcase Layer Integration

 Each project case study should be a microcosm of your entire stack.
+This is where you prove the theory.

 • Structure Your Case Study Using the Stack: